 The professionals in the catastrophe-insurance business invest a great amount of time in scenario-planning and attempting to quantify their risks.
 Banks do the same thing when it comes to stress testing the impact of economic and market shocks on their fixed assets and portfolios.
 You can have your financial advisor perform a similar exercise for your investment portfolio.

 There may be more risk than you think lurking within your portfolio.
 So be sure to get a second opinion from a financial advisor who understands how important protection and diversification is when it comes to portfolio design.
-Teton Wealth Group in Murray, Utah is a fiduciary firm which focuses on comprehensive retirement strategies to help clients effectively plan for income, tax efficiency and estate transition.
+Teton Wealth Group, LLC. in Murray, Utah is a fiduciary firm which focuses on comprehensive retirement strategies to help clients effectively plan for income, tax efficiency and estate transition.
 You can reach us at 844-838-6600 (844-Teton-00) for a complimentary plan review.